pgRouting/workshop/docs/chapters/3-installation.rst

 .. _installation_load_functions:

-Add pgRouting Functions to database
+Installing pgRouting to the database
 -------------------------------------------------------------------------------

 Since **version 2.0** pgRouting functions can be easily installed as extension.
 This requires: